cpacker/MemGPT/docs/index.md

 You can use MemGPT to:
 * create perpetual chatbots that learn about you and change their own personalities over time
-* create chatbots that can read (and write to!) large data stores
+* create perpetual chatbots that can read (and write to!) large data stores

+You can read more about the research behind MemGPT at [https://memgpt.ai](https://memgpt.ai).

 ## Getting started